 - Poor search engine optimization.
 If you're not incorporating a topic cluster approach with your content that is aligned with the keywords your prospects are using during their buyer journey, and that are actually feasible to rank for, you're allowing friction to get into the process of attracting traffic and capturing leads.

 - Not promoting your new content is another source of friction.
 When you fail to get your extended team to help share new content on appropriate social media channels, miss opportunities to share new content with your email subscribers, and don’t put effort into getting visibility and quality backlinks from relevant third party websites, you’re removing a quick path that prospects would use to get to your site.

 Now that you’ve learned a little about the Attraction stage of the flywheel, take a look at all the things you’re doing — or not doing — to get the right visitors to your site and capture them as leads.
 This will help you identify gaps and start improving your performance.
 HubSpot’s got a handy resource called the Flywheel Worksheet and you can download it free by clicking the link!

 Once you’re sure that you’ve eliminated friction from your user experience, it’s time to focus on engaging those users and guiding them down the buyer’s journey.

 And remember, before you can truly engage and delight customers, you need to fully understand their buying process.
-Access our free Buyer's Journey Worksheet & Template below to help.
+Access our free Buyer's Journey Worksheet & Template to help.